“Early detection and a structured treatment plan allowed Boaz to stabilise quickly and return to a normal routine.”

 We can come to your home to quickly diagnose whether your cat has feline diabetes, because the quicker it is diagnosed, the better the outcome.

-And I’d love to see all of my feline patients make as impressive a recovery as Boaz, my star pet of the month.
+And I’d love to see all of my feline patients make as impressive a recovery as Boaz.